Wisser/Jailer/README.md

  - Exports consistent and referentially intact row-sets from your productive database and imports the data into your development and test environment.
  - Improves database performance by removing and archiving obsolete data without violating integrity.
- - Generates hierarchically structured XML, topologically sorted SQL-DML and DbUnit datasets.
+ - Generates topologically sorted SQL-DML, hierarchically structured XML and DbUnit datasets.
  - Data Browsing.
 Navigate bidirectionally through the database by following foreign-key-based or user-defined relationships.
- - Open Source.
-Entirely written in Java.
-Platform independent.
-DBMS agnostic.
+ - SQL Console with code completion, syntax highlighting and database metadata visualization.

 ## News

  - 2017-10-15   SQL Console with code completion, syntax highlighting and database metadata visualization.